-3.3 Multi-component fuels
+3.5.
+Multi-component fuels

 The multi-component fuels examined in this study were Jet A fuel standards (POSF-4658 and POSF-10325) and surrogate jet fuels from the literature (Aachen and JI).
 Some of the observed ignition behaviors of these fuels can be attributed to characteristics of their molecular components.
-As summarized in Table 1, these fuels are effectively entirely composed of alkanes and aromatic compounds with the alkanes being present in much larger proportions than the aromatics (approximately 3-4 to 1) so the alkane ignition behavior is expected to dominate.
+As summarized in Table 1, these fuels are effectively entirely composed of alkane and aromatic compounds with the alkanes making up the bulk of the fuels which indicates that the alkane ignition behavior is expected to dominate.